-Finally, we provide initial analysis of how the presented technical blueprint of the GDDS DE addresses the functional requirements identified in the "European Data Spaces - Scientific Insights into Data Sharing and Utilisation at Scale" report [1].
+We also provide an analysis of how the presented technical blueprint of the GDDS DE addresses the functional requirements identified in the "European Data Spaces - Scientific Insights into Data Sharing and Utilisation at Scale" report [4].
+Additionally, we analyse both INSPIRE and 'GreenData4All' with respect to the described technical blueprint.
+Finally, we introduce the Digital Product Passport (DPP) and its interoperability with the technical blueprint.